RyujiKoyama95/Use-function-types-and-lambda-expressions-in-Kotlin/README.md

-Codelab by Google

-Use function types and lamdba expressions in Kotlin
+# Use function types and lamdba expressions in Kotlin

+- For Codelab practice
+- Codelab by Google